asbroad/eecs-337-nlp/README.md

       * To run the autograder (from the src folder) : 'python autograder.py'

 In addition to the code, you can find pictoral descriptions of our knowledge base and recipe representation in the main project_02/ directory.

+The transformations that are possible are:

+  * Transform a recipe to either 'italian' or 'chinese'
+  * Transform a recipe to either 'vegetarian' or 'pescatarian'
+  * Transform a recipe to either 'low-fat' or 'low-sodium'
+  * Transform the number of servings (1x, 2x or 3x of what the recipe calls for)